 Your business cannot afford to compromise quality when outsourcing tasks.
 If your initiatives are executed in a heavy-handed and error-riddled fashion, then what’s the point of outsourcing to begin with?

 You need a team with the right skills, experience, and dedication—and oftentimes, that means strong leadership, senior team members, and roles that are intended to proactively identify concerns, challenges, delays, or mistakes.
 Beyond the obvious digital marketing competencies—like copywriting, graphic design, and SEO—the agency you consider should also possess expertise in areas like project management and quality assurance.
-Having a marketing project manager or an account executive to head up your outsourced marketing initiatives will ensure that everything runs smoothly and on time.
+Having a marketing project manager or an account executive to head up your outsourced marketing initiatives will ensure that everything runs smoothly and on time and that your project management and project planning will follow seamlessly.

 Do not hire a marketing and PR agency unless you are 100% convinced that your business goals align with their track record and reputation.
 You don’t want to be stuck working with a partner that never makes deadlines or is plagued by typos.